Hyland Software: Key people

 Packy Hyland, Jr. is the founder of Hyland Software and developed the first version of OnBase for The Necedah Bank in Wisconsin in 1991.
 He served as CEO and President until 2001, when he was succeeded by his brother, A.J.
 Hyland, who retired in 2013 and was succeed after by Bill Priemer, formerly the firm's Chief Operating Officer.
 Jitesh Ghai is the current President and CEO, and succeeded Bill Priemer on May 20, 2024.
-Miguel Zubizarreta was responsible for the architecture and product development direction of the OnBase product lines from 1992 as VP development and later CTO until his retirement in July of 2016.
-Chris Hyland managed the company finances from a small company in 1992, through the cash flow difficult years before profitability and then as CFO and until his retirement in 2020.